hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/02-terraform-cloud-setup/assignment.md

 - Create a new organization.
 Your organization can be named anything you want.

-- Click on Terraform Cloud and follow the link to https://app.terraform.io
+- Click on Terraform > Terraform Cloud and follow the link to https://app.terraform.io

-- Click the button to sign in with your HCP credentials
+- Click the button "Continue with HCP account" to sign in with your HCP credentials

 2- Terraform Cloud Trial Plan
 ===
-- Enable a free 30-day Trial Plan of the "Standard" plan features.

-- On the Terraform Cloud portal, click <m>Start from Scratch</m> and create an organization
+- On the Terraform Cloud portal, when prompted, click <m>Start from Scratch</m> and create an organization

-- navigate to <x>Settings</x>-<x>Plan & Billing</x>, click <w>Edit plan</w> in the middle of the page
+- To enable a Trial of the "Standard" plan features, navigate to <x>Settings</x>-<x>Plan & Billing</x>, click <w>Edit plan</w> in the middle of the page

 - Choose the radio button for **Standard Plan** and click on <m>Next</m> in the bottom left corner